Sign in

 Nitrogen, phosphorus, and potassium (also known as potash in the context of fertilizer) are the three essential nutrients your grass needs to grow big and strong.
 Nitrogen is the most important of the three.
 Fertilizers list these three ingredients in the order N-P-K.

 For example, a fertilizer label that reads 30-0-10 has 30% nitrogen, 0% phosphorus, and 10% potassium.
-Some fertilizers also may contain other nutrients or micronutrients, such as iron, zinc, calcium, and sulfur.
-If you&#;re looking for a specific nutrient, remember to check the product label.
+Some fertilizers may also contain other nutrients or micronutrients, such as iron, zinc, calcium, and sulfur.
+If you’re looking for a specific nutrient, remember to check the product label.

 How do I know what nutrients my lawn needs?

-Conducting a soil test is the best way to determine what nutrients are missing from your turf&#;s soil.
+Conducting a soil test is the best way to determine what nutrients are missing from your turf's soil.
 You can perform an at-home soil test yourself, or you can send a soil sample to your local cooperative extension office.

 At-home soil testing